fsantanna/dceu/doc/manual.md

 awake for the 10th time, but its `defer` statement still executes and outputs `"I counted 9"`.

-Being coroutines, tasks are expected to yield control explicitly, which makes scheduling entirely deterministic.
+Since they are based on coroutines, tasks are expected to yield control explicitly, which makes scheduling entirely deterministic.
 In addition, tasks awake in the order they appear in the source code, which makes the scheduling order predictable.
-This rule allows us to infer that the example invariably outputs `9`, no matter how many times we execute it.
+This rule allows us to infer that the example invariably outputs `9`, no matter how many times we re-execute it.
 Likewise, if the order of the two tasks inside the `par-or` were inverted, the example would always output `10`.